devops-coop/ansible-minecraft/README.md

 ### Out of Role Scop

+- install a *Java Runtime*, this must be done, before you use this Role, you can use [nolte/ansible-role-msopenjdk](https://github.com/nolte/ansible-role-msopenjdk) for example.
 - executing backups and recovery
 - healthy checks like [Minecraft-Region-Fixer](https://github.com/Fenixin/Minecraft-Region-Fixer)
 - handle utility services like [filebeat](https://www.elastic.co/de/products/beats/filebeat) or [prometheus](https://github.com/prometheus/node_exporter)